Jako/Crosslinks/docs/index.md

 # Crosslinks

-Manage crosslinks inside of your site.
+Manage the generation of crosslinks inside of your site.
 This MODX Extra adds a custom manager page that allows you to create and maintain a list of crosslinks.
 Each entry of the crosslinks list take the form of `text => resource` where `text` is the searched linktext and `resource` is the linked resource.
 A plugin replaces each linktext on a modx resource with the crosslink.

 ### Requirements